auth0-samples/auth0-react-samples/03-Calling-an-API/README.md

 ```

 > **Note:** If you are not using create-react-app but are using Babel, you need to add the `stage-0` preset.

+## Set up a new API

+From the Auth0 dashboard, select the APIs section and select "Create API".
+* Add a name for the API. `A friendly name for the API.`
+* Select an identifier for the endpoint. `A logical identifier for this API.
+We recommend using a URL but note that this doesn’t have to be a publicly available URL, Auth0 will not call your API at all.
+Important!
+This field cannot be modified.`

+For purposes of this demo, you may want to consider using http://localhost:3001 as your identifier.

 ## Set the Client ID and Domain